social-media-ethics-automation/book/docs/_sources/ch12_virality/03_social_media_natural_selection.md

 ## "Natural" Selection
 It isn't clear what should be considered as "nature" in a social media environment (human nature? the nature of the design of the social media platform? are bots unnatural?), so we'll just instead talk about __selection__.

 When content (and modified copies of content) is in a position to be replicated, there are factors that determine whether it gets __selected__ for replicated or not.
-As humans look at the content they see on social media they decide whether they want to replicated it for some reason, such as:
+As humans look at the content they see on social media they decide whether they want to replicate it for some reason, such as:
 - "that's funny, so I'll retweet it"
 - "that's horrible, so I'll respond with an angry face emoji"
 - "reposting this will make me look smart"